JustinMountain/ruby_programming/chess_v2/README.md

   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly

 2021-08-29
+- BUG: piece movement arrays are returning incorrectly
+  - new end location not being updated correctly?
 - Updated location variable on piece to attr_accessor so it can be changed by Controller
 - Controller.input_move
   - Will check for move validity